 I qualified as an Ayurvedic Therapist in 2013, and since then have also qualified as an Ayurvedic Diet and Lifestyle Consultant.
 I have learned, and am always still learning, how to adapt the traditional Ayurvedic teachings so that they are understandable and applicable outside India.

 I have also completed an advanced course in Ayurvedic Herbalism, which has deepened my knowledge of herbs and enhanced my ability to work with them from the Ayurvedic perspective.
 I make specific herbal formulas, tailored to individual needs.

 I achieved a Distinction in ITEC Level 3 Sports Massage, at the London School of Massage.
 This has allowed me to use some of the most up to date sports massage techniques within the Ayurvedic framework, and the two approaches work beautifully together.
 I also studied there to qualify as an Advanced Therapeutic Massage Therapist and an On-Site Chair Massage Practitioner.
 I am currently studying for my Sports Massage Level 4 Diploma.

 A lot of my spare time is spent reading the classical Ayurvedic texts and the many books on the subject that have now been published in the West.
 I am constantly revising my knowledge and adding to it.

 I have been a qualified Yoga Teacher since 2016, and I offer specialised one-to-one yoga sessions, or work with small groups to help people to find their own path to practising yoga in the comfort of their own home.
-I am currently updating my 200 hours teacher training diploma with the Friends of Yoga to a 500 hours diploma, and this will be completed in September 2018.
+I have completed all my teacher training with Sheila Coombes, through the Friends of Yoga, and I have recently updated my 200 hours teacher training diploma to a 500 hours qualification.

 I work with many regular clients, to provide a relaxing massage, to ease a specific physical problem, to help reduce stress, or to work out a more detailed therapy plan to treat more persistant health complaints.